mtlynch/mtlynch.io/_pages/hiring-content-writers/1-finding-writers.md

 ## Next step: the job description

-Once you've found a place to reach out to writing candidates, it's time to write a description of the job that lets candidates know what you expect and screens out bad candidates.
+Once you've found a place to reach out to writing candidates, it's time to write a description of the job that tells candidates what you expect.

 * [Part Two - Creating a Detailed Job Description](/hiring-content-writers/2-creating-a-job-description/)